With a Little Help from My Friends

 "With a Little Help from My Friends" is a song recorded by English rock band the Beatles for their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
-It was written by Paul McCartney and John Lennon, and is sung by drummer Ringo Starr (as Sgt.
-Pepper singer Billy Shears), his lead vocal for the album.
+It was written by John Lennon and Paul McCartney, and is sung by drummer Ringo Starr (as Sgt.
+Pepper singer Billy Shears), as his lead vocal for the album.
 As the second track on the album, it segues from the applause on the title track.

 A subsequent recording of the track by Joe Cocker from his album of the same name became a success in 1968—topping the UK Singles Chart—and an anthem for the Woodstock era.
 In 1978, the Beatles' recording, paired with "Sgt.
 Pepper's Lonely Hearts Club Band", was reissued as a single, and peaked at number 63 in Britain and number 71 on the United States Billboard Hot 100.
 Starr has regularly performed the song in concert as a solo artist.
 The song was ranked number 311 on Rolling Stones list of the 500 Greatest Songs of All Time.